CSCfi/csc-user-guide/docs/apps/cp2k.md

 High-throughput computations can be run conveniently with CP2K using the built-in `FARMING` program.
 This is an excellent option for use cases where the aim is to run a large amount of independent computations, such as when generating data for AI/ML pipelines.
 All subjobs are run in parallel within a single Slurm allocation, thus avoiding excess calls of `srun` or `sbatch` which decreases the load on the batch queue system.

 Running `FARMING` jobs requires an additional input file in which the parameters of the workflow are specified.
-Example `farming.inp` input and `farming.sh` batch script files are provided below.
+Example `farming.inp` and `farming.sh` input and batch script files are provided below.
 Note that `RUN_TYPE` is set to `NONE`.

 ```
 &GLOBAL